AaronYounger/Financial-Performance-Analysis-Using-SQL-and-Power-BI/Data/README.md

-## Data Notice

-DATA NOT SHOWN HERE DUE TO CONFIDENTIALITY REASONS.

-The original dataset is proprietary and excluded from this repository.
+Invalid switch - "f## Data Confidentiality Notice\n\nThe data for this project is **not included** in this repository.\n\n- The original dataset holds proprietary and confidential information.\n- This folder is only a placeholder.\n- No raw or sensitive data will be committed to this folder.\n"